Skip to main content

 Overview

-Physician Associates (PAs) are healthcare professionals with a generalist medical education.
-They work alongside doctors, physicians, GPs and surgeons.
-PAs provide medical care as an integral part of the multidisciplinary team.
+Physician Associates (PAs) are highly trained healthcare professionals with a generalist medical education.
+They work alongside doctors and other healthcare professionals to provide patient care.

 READ MORE